 A much more harrowing account than in The Longest Day is given in the opening landing scene of Saving Private Ryan, directed by Steven Spielberg.

-Watching these 10 minutes is an exhausting, sickening, physical experience.
+Watching this opening scene is an exhausting, sickening, physical experience.
 I still remember that I saw it in its opening week at a cinema in New York and I had to fight with the girl who had accompanied me because she wanted to leave after this scene.
 I myself was happy that I hadn’t eaten dinner yet.

 Steven Spielberg made a very realistic looking and intense movie about D-Day.
 The colours that he used make you believe that you are watching an account filmed in 1944.
 The brutality of war displayed in this film makes it even harder to watch classics like The Longest Day with the same eyes.
 The latter seems like a modern version of a Western film, a sanitized depiction of real events.